curvegrid/go-ethereum-wiki/URL-Scheme.md

 A route descriptor manifest entry json object has the following attributes:

-- `path`: a path relative to the url that resolved the the manifest (_optional, with empty default_)
+- `path`: a path relative to the url that resolved to the manifest (_optional, with empty default_)
 - `hash`: key of the content to be looked up by swarm (_optional_)
 - `link`: external link (_optional_)
-- `content-type`: mime type of the content (_optional, `application/bzz-manifest` by default_)
+- `contentType`: mime type of the content (_optional, `application/bzz-server` by default_)
 - `status`: optional http status code to pass back to the server (_optional, 200 by default_)
 - `cache`: cache entry, etag? and other header options
 - `www`: alternative old web address that the route replicates: e.g., `http://eth:bzz@google.com`

-If `path` is the empty string or is missing, the path matches the _document-root_ of the DAPP.
+If `path` is an empty string or is missing, the path matches the _document-root_ of the DAPP.
-If `content-type` is empty or missing, manifest if assumed by default.
+If `contentType` is empty or missing, manifest if assumed by default.

+(NOTE: Unclear.
+When no path matches and there is no fallback path e.g. a root `/` path with hash specified, it should return a simple 404 status code)

 ## ArcHive API
 parameters